-Transmission of Hepatits A usually precedes symptoms by 2 weeks when stool concentrations are highest.
+Hepatitis A transmission usually precedes symptoms by 2 weeks when stool viral concentrations are highest.
 Patients are considered non-infectious 1 week after onset of jaundice.

 Symptomatic patients may present with abrupt-onset fever, abdominal pain, malaise, and jaundice.